-So I've been studying B.Sc. and M.Sc. courses in Bioinformatics at the University of Tübingen, Germany.
+So I've been studying B.Sc. and M.Sc. courses in Bioinformatics at the University of Tübingen, Germany as well as the University of Oslo Norway.

-The syllabus included a lot of mathematics, which I enjoy a lot, software architecture, programming, and algorithms.
+The syllabus included a mathematics, which I enjoy, software architecture, programming, data science and algorithms.
 My specialization was in Neuroscience, since the brain has fascinated me ever since.
 During the course of my studies, I found my way towards data analysis using machine learning, especially physiological data of humans.

 I've always been curious to if there is an alternative to boring human-computer interaction by mouse or keyboard.
 Turns out there is.
 Brain-computer interfaces are communication systems in which the brain's output pathways or muscles are not passed.